 Transfer pricing regulations to which we are subject require that any international transaction among our company and its subsidiaries, or the WNS group enterprises, be on arm's-length terms.
 Transfer pricing regulations in India have been extended to cover specified Indian domestic transactions as well.
 We believe that the international and India domestic transactions among the WNS group enterprises are on arm's-length terms.
+We have signed an Advance Pricing Agreement with the Government of India providing for the agreement on transfer pricing matters over certain transactions covered thereunder for a period of five year starting from April, 2013.
 If, however, the applicable tax authorities determine that the transactions among the WNS group enterprises do not meet arms' length criteria, we may incur increased tax liability, including accrued interest and penalties.
 This would cause our tax expense to increase, possibly materially, thereby reducing our profitability and cash flows.